-that court can award compensation less than the stipulated amount if it appears be reasonable, but it should not exceed the stipulated amount.

-➤ Section 75 of ICA states that in case if one of the parties cancels the contract, in that case the innocent party have right to claim damages incurred due to cancellation of contract and the party cancelling the contract have duty to compensate other party and the other party even if there is no completion of the contract.
+- > Section 74 of ICA talks about liquidated damages.
+It says, if at time of entering into a contract parties decide the amount of compensation in case of breach by one either party shall be given.
+Thus, the affected party is entitled to claim damages which was predecided in the contract from the defendant.
+In State of Gujarat v.
+MK Patel & Co15 it was observed that court can award compensation less than the pre decided amount if it appears be reasonable, but it should not exceed the pre-decided amount16. - > Section 75 of ICA states that in case if one of the parties cancels or refuses to perform the contract, in that case the innocent party have right to claim damages incurred due to cancellation of contract and the party cancelling the contract have duty to compensate other party and the other party even if there is no completion of the contract.